 Security and Transparency – UAE government and economic institutions have been pressing on this issue of security for online transactions to make eCommerce secure for end consumers.
 Banks and 3rd party payment gateways are together strategizing to make the payment secure by adding an additional layer of security before the transaction is processed.
 Even retailers are now partnering with 3rd party payment gateways to adapt the mandatory protocols.

-Logistics and product procurement – An advantage for entrepreneurs who are planning to launch their eCommerce website in UAE, the logistics and storage cost in UAE is less whereas the infrastructure is of superior quality.
+Logistics and product procurement – An advantage for entrepreneurs who are planning to launch multivendor eCommerce website in UAE, the logistics and storage cost in UAE is less whereas the infrastructure is of superior quality.
 Also, UAE is a major trans-shipment destination i.e the port of Jebel Ali and Dubai International Airport which is ranked as the 6th busiest cargo airport in the world thus making product procurement and import easy.

 Technological Advancement – Just like the whole globe, UAE will also soon be adopting different types of technology to make the user experience seamless and provide automation in supply chain management.
 Technologies like Omnichannel retailing, Big data, Artificial Intelligence, Augmented reality, chatbots, same-day delivery, cashless transactions have all reached their nascent stage and will soon become prominent in every sector.

 The eCommerce sector in UAE is in its primitive stage and has picked up pace due to the outbreak of coronavirus.
 Even after the pandemic is over, people will resort to eCommerce marketplace websites for their everyday needs.
 To launch a marketplace that is accepted widely by users in a specific region you have to choose the perfect marketplace solution.
-Yo!Kart is an eCommerce marketplace platform that has features to support the localization of the Middle East region.
+Yo!Kart is a marketplace platform that has multivendor eCommerce features to support the localization of the Middle East region.
 Some Features that make Yo!Kart a viable option for UAE clients is: multilingual functionality, RTL functionalities, multi-currency feature, elastic search, inventory management, etc.

 Our vast portfolio has a list of clients who have started their marketplace in UAE.
-Check their website here
+Check their website here.